mdu830/Password-Gen/README.md

 # Password-Generator

 This is a simple random password generator written in javascript.
-I do NOT recommend this for real security purposes (yet) as it is using math.random() and is extremely predictable.
+I do NOT recommend this for real security purposes (yet) as it uses math.random() and is extremely predictable.

 Link: https://mdu830.github.io/Password-Gen/